A Penny Well Spent

 ‘I don’t know, I told him to stay right here!’ cried Faucet.

 They looked around, but there was no sign of the old man.
-His commode was still there, so he hadn’t driven off, and his costume was in a crumpled pile on the floor, so he hadn’t returned to his villainous ways.
+His commode was still there, so he hadn’t driven off, and his costume was in a crumpled pile on the floor, so he hadn’t returned to his villainous ways just yet.
 As if on cue, a familiar looking taxi pulled up next to them.

 ‘Alright mate,’ said The Driver.

-‘Hey, have you seen a possibly naked old man around here?’ asked Faucet.
+‘Hey, have you seen a naked old man around here?’ asked Faucet.

 ‘There you are!
 What are you doing?’
 Flush asked him.

-‘I’m late for bingo,’ he said in a frail, weary voice as he shuffled away slowly.
+‘I’m late for dominoes,’ he said in a frail, weary voice as he shuffled away slowly, crawling on the ground like a wounded soldier trying to subtly escape a battle he had not wished to join.

-‘Never mind bingo,’ said Flush.
+‘Never mind dominoes,’ said Flush, following along with tiny, slow steps.
 ‘You need to come with us to the hospital.’

-‘Why, are you ill?’ asked the old man.
+‘Why, are you ill?’ asked the old man, glancing back at them.

 ‘What?
 No!’ cried Flush.
 ‘You’re the one who’s ill.’